 Fluctuations in blood sugar levels

 When your blood sugars are high, your kidneys are forced to operate in maximum gear to get rid of the high sugars.
-This causes you to pee more often than normal, making you dehydrated and languid.
+This causes you to urinate more often than normal, making you dehydrated and languid.

 Side effects of medicines

 Both psychological and biological disturbances in diabetes heighten your risk of developing depression.
 Fatigue is a very common symptom of depression.
+If you think you may be depressed, talk with your doctor.

 Skipping meals may cause your blood sugars to drop too low, drain your energy, and put you at risk of hypoglycemia.
 This also increases your chances of binging on food that isn’t healthy and leads to more weight gain and fatigue.